hm-lang/core/proposals/README.md

 (besides spaces), otherwise an error is thrown.
 All characters on all lines in between the multiline comment symbols (e.g., `#(#` to `#)#`) are ignored.

+Note that `#@` is an end-of-line comment reserved for the compiler, so if you use them they may be deleted/updated in unexpected ways.

 # overview of types

 Standard types whose instances can take up an arbitrary amount of memory: